aronwalsh/aronwalsh.github.io/_posts/2021-04-15-macos-big-sur-for-computational-materials-science-in-2021.md

 date: 2021-04-15 07:09:15.000000000 +01:00
 ---

 Will this be my final update for Intel Macs?
-Given the initial performance reports of Apple silicon, I hope so.
+Given the initial performance reports of Apple Silicon, I hope so.
 This is a refresh of previous posts covering a clean install of macOS 11.2.1 (Big Sur) on an iMac Pro in April 2021.

 ## Awaken UNIX